JBruscadin/HolomiRA/README.md

 ```
 For more information about cluster execution in Snakemake, refer to the [documentation](https://snakemake.readthedocs.io/en/v7.19.1/executing/cluster.html).

+* **Attention**: If error is given during SUPER-FOCUS analysis, please delete *m8 and its corresponding *.fasta and run snakemake again.

 ## Processing steps

 **Step 1**: Predict CDS using Prokka